 Study: Children with Type 2 Diabetes Benefitting from Bariatric Surgery

 The number of youth with Type 2 diabetes is rapidly increasing in parallel with youth obesity.
 Youth with diabetes experience significant complications such as diabetic kidney disease (DKD) earlier than adults and at a higher rate than their peers with Type 1 diabetes.
 A study performed by Petter Bjornstad, MD, of our Department of Pediatric Endocrinology, and his team, has shown that bariatric surgery can greatly reduce the chances of a child with Type 2 diabetes developing DKD.

-In this video, Thomas Inge, MD, our Chief of Pediatric Surgery and Director of Adolescent Bariatric Surgery, sits down with colleague, Dr. Bjornstad, to discuss the results of the study.
+In this video, Thomas Inge, MD sits down with Dr. Bjornstad, to discuss the results of the study.
 Watch the video to learn about the methodology and outcomes of the study, which compared two groups of children with Type 2 diabetes over the course of five years.